 Robb has won Sexual Assault cases and had his clients acquitted in front of Ontario Court judges and in front of Superior Court juries.

-Though its rare to have sexual assault charges dropped completely, Robb has been successful in doing so.
+Though it’s rare to have sexual assault charges dropped completely, Toronto criminal lawyer Robb has been successful in doing so.
 In the recent case of R v.
 Khalandarzada, Robb’s client was charged with sexually assaulting a stranger.
 The sexual assault was said to have taken place after Mr. Khalandarzada entered into the privacy of the stranger’s home.
 In the face of strong Crown evidence, Robb was able to negotiate with the Crown Attorney’s office in order to have all sexual assault charges withdrawn against his client.

 In R v.
 Olascoaga, the accused was charged with sexual assault involving allegations of non-consensual sex taking place at a party in a residential setting.
 Because the accused was a Mexican national (and a flight risk) he was denied bail and had to wait in custody for upwards of a year.
 At trial, Robb exposed inconsistencies and significant credibility issues with the complainant’s testimony.
 Through cross-examination, it became apparent that the complainant may have had a personal motive to fabricate the allegations.
 After a lengthy trial that spanned three months, the accused was acquitted of all charges.